News

 On Thursday May 30, 2019, Friedolin Merhout successfully defended his dissertation titled: “Consequences and Corrections of Misperceptions in Intergroup Relations”.
 His committee consisted of: Christopher Bail (Chair), Stephen Vaisey, Kieran Healy, Martin Ruef, and Lynn Smith-Lovin. read more about Merhout Defends PhD. »

 Jack Preiss, professor emeritus of sociology, passed away in April at the age of 99.
 Jack came to Duke with a joint appointment in Sociology and Psychiatry (Medical Sociology).
 His appointment in the Medical School was more than an administrative convenience (e.g., he served on a committee to completely revise the Duke Medical School curriculum).
-After retirement, he worked assiduously on various social issues (e.g.,. race relations, housing for the poor and elderly) as they were manifested in Durham.
-The Preiss-Steele… read more about Duke Remembers Jack Preiss, Professor Emeritus of Sociology »
+After retirement, he worked assiduously on various social issues (e.g.,. race relations, housing for the poor and elderly) as they were manifested in Durham.… read more about Duke Remembers Jack Preiss, Professor Emeritus of Sociology »

 Starting in August 2019, Simon Brauer will be a Postdoctoral Fellow at the Institute for Advanced Studies in Culture at the University of Virginia.
 This is through the Moral Ecology Fellowship, through which he will be analyzing the National Survey of Moral Formation, a survey of more than 3,000 pairs of parents and their teenage children. read more about Brauer Accepts Postdoc Position at the IASC at the University of Virginia »